VILLASframework/documentation/docs/node/hooks/ebm.md

 # Energy Based Metric Calculation

-The `ebm` hook calculates the energy consumption based on voltage and current samples over time.
+The `ebm` hook calculates the energy of a signal based on voltage and current product.

 ## Implementation